I TRY SO HARD TO BE INVISIBLE –

 • are attacked by others for our seeming lack of:

 caring, communication, emotional awareness, openness, responsiveness, sharing, support or signs of warmth.

 It’s not that we’re incapable of those qualities, but that we’re afraid of caring too much & being taken advantage of.

 Our verbal & emotional unavailability makes ‘present’ people uncomfortable around us (who are more active, talkative & emotionally open).

 Some can get frustrated & angry – subjecting us to disdain, being blamed for problems not our fault, have our intentions be misjudged & misunderstood, even be labeled ‘sick’ / crazy

 WORK – WE:

 • may be too anxious to work for anyone else, not wanting to take direction or be under someone’s thumb.
-Growing up with chaos & abuse gave us an intense need to control everything, at all times
+Growing up with chaos & abuse gave us an intense fear of authority figures, & need to control everything, at all times

 • have a deep aversion to conflict, disapproval & taking risks.
 Lacking social competence, we get overwhelmed when faced with difficult office personalities.

 Our silence in uncomfortable situations can aggravate others who want to talk about or fight things out, the very thing we’re trying to prevent.